Santuario de la Virgen de la Providencia

 You can visit their web site for more information and to read about their plans for future developments.

 The park is easy to get to.
 It’s just off of Road 199 in Trujillo Alto.
-Just look for the big cross.
+It is gated, but gate will be open if they are open.
+Look for the big cross.

 Use this map to locate places mentioned in this article.
 You can click on a placemark to view the GPS coordinates for that place.